 Thurrock

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Thurrock local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+This is one of 361 LAD profiles on Baseview.

-Thurrock, on the north bank of the Thames in south Essex, combines industrial heritage, port facilities, and green spaces.
+Overview ⁞ Thurrock, on the north bank of the Thames in south Essex, combines industrial heritage, port facilities, and green spaces.
 Lakeside Shopping Centre is a major landmark, while historic sites such as Tilbury Fort and Coalhouse Fort highlight its role in defending the Thames.
 The River Thames estuary provides dramatic views and maritime character, while villages and countryside extend inland.
 Its geography is shaped by industry, transport links, and estuarine landscapes.

+Who governs Thurrock?
 The local government for this district is: Thurrock Council (Unitary Authority).

 Constituencies in Thurrock